-- 50g smoked bacon lardons, or a couple of rashers of bacon chopped, or simply an additional 50g of mince
+- 50g/2 oz smoked bacon lardons, or a couple of rashers of bacon chopped, or simply an additional 50g of mince

 - 1 tsp dried oregano

-- zest and juice of half a small lemon (you need the other half for the dressing, see below)
+- zest and juice of half a small lemon (you need the other half for the dressing, for the sort-of Greek salad)